nubbsterr/ELK-SIEM-Setup/README.md

 This guide is aimed to be very step-by-step oriented; I guide you through everything as well as I can.
 If you do have questions, feel free to message me on Discord (nubbieeee) or email me (sherm5344@gmail.com)!
 Also massive shoutout to [crin](https://www.youtube.com/@basedtutorials/videos) for getting <strong>me</strong> properly started in cybersec.
 Without him, I would probably be aimlessly doing programming projects or frying my ESP32.

-Lastly, please check out the <strong>[Sources section](#sources)</strong> of this guide for any minor comments and important documentation.
+Furthermore, please check out the <strong>[Sources section](#sources)</strong> of this guide for any minor comments and important documentation.
 Sources are listed in a pseudo-priority order; ordered in what I consider is most important to consult if you wish to seek info regarding certain topics of this guide.

+Lastly, I do expect some amount of competence with a Linux terminal for this project.
+We will be using SSH and lots of `sudo` and (potentially) command-line text editors.
+Naturally, I will guide you as much as I can, and whatever I cannot guide you through or struggle with can either be:
+1. Voiced to me.
+Yes, you can message me on Discord or via email.
+2. Googled and/or understood with AI.
+I won't shove it down your throat, but ChatGippity is marvelous for these roles of teaching the unknown.
+Of course, it is advised to do your own research and pay attention to the AI's responses for hallucination(s).

-If you would like to contribute to this repo, feel free to message me or make a PR to the repo!
+With that being siad, if you would like to contribute to this repo, feel free to message me or make a PR to the repo!

 # SIEM Features
 <strong>Basic features</strong> should include: